- Gary Moller

 How to take the perfect hair sample

-Updated: Mar 28
+Updated: Mar 27

+Show us your origami skills.
 Download, print out and assemble the Hair Collection Envelope:

-If the hair has been bleached or permed it is best to wait six to eight weeks and take a sample from the freshly grown untreated hair.
-Some of the sample taken may be bleached or dyed since hair tends to rebalance over time and washes.
-We will take this into account when reviewing your report.
-Hair colour and tints do not affect the test because they contain chemicals, not minerals, but it’s best to wash the hair several times over a few weeks after applying a tint or colour rinse, then cut a hair sample.
-Since highlights are done on the surface of the hair, you can sample a piece of hair that has not been highlighted on the underside of your hair.
+Hair colour and tints do not affect the test because they contain chemicals, not minerals, but it’s still best to wash the hair several times over a few weeks after applying a tint or colour rinse, then cut a hair sample.
+Since highlights are on the surface of the hair, you can sample a piece of hair that has not been highlighted on the underside of your hair.
 The back of the neck is usually okay.
+Another approach is to have your hairdresser leave a small patch of hair alone, usually near the nape of the neck.
+Harvest this hair later on once it has grown sufficiently.

-Cut the hair with clean stainless steel scissors.
+1. Cut the hair with clean stainless steel scissors.
 Thinning scissors or clippers can be used on short hair while ensuring they are clean from oil or rust.
-DO NOT use an electric razor to cut the hair sample, because pieces of metal from the blades and mineral oil may become mixed with the hair sample.
+DO NOT use an electric razor to cut the hair sample because pieces of metal from the blades and mineral oil may become mixed with the hair sample.

-Cut small amounts of hair from the nape of the neck and/or several other locations on the back of the scalp.
+2. Cut small amounts of hair from the nape of the neck and/or several other locations on the back of the scalp.
 Cut hair as close to the scalp as possible.

-DO NOT PUT HAIR SAMPLES IN PLASTIC WRAP, ZIP LOCK BAGS, ALUMINUM FOIL OR TISSUE PAPER AS THIS MAY CONTAMINATE THE SAMPLE
+DO NOT PUT HAIR SAMPLES IN PLASTIC WRAP, ZIP LOCK BAGS, ALUMINUM FOIL OR TISSUE PAPER, AS THIS MAY CONTAMINATE THE SAMPLE

 How much hair is enough?

-You will have enough hair when the 1 inch (2.5-4 cm) hair sample fills a FULL DESSERTSPOON about 125 milligrams (0.125 Gram).
+1. When the 1-inch (2.5-4 cm) hair sample fills a FULL DESSERTSPOON about 125 milligrams (0.125 Gram), you will have enough hair.

-If you are unsure if you have enough hair, send a little more to be safe.
+2. If you are unsure if you have enough hair, send a little more to be safe.
 For repeat hair analyses, it’s best to keep the samples no longer than one inch (2.5 cm).

 Handy tip: take your hair sample to your local chemist and ask them to weigh it on their special clinical scales.